Processing math: 0%

 asymptcor —asymptotic consistency factor.boolean.

 Boolean which defines whether to use or not consistency correction factor to inflate the scale estimate just in case option bsb is used and length(bsb)<length(y).
-If it is true the asmptotic consistency is used.
+If it is true, the asymptotic consistency is used.
 The default value of asymptcor is false, that is the asymptotic consistency factor is not used.

 Example: 'asymptcor',false